-- (a) Petition for Review or Notice of Appeal; Agency Order.
+(a) Petition for Review or Notice of Appeal; Agency Order.

 A petition for review or notice of appeal must be filed with this court before it will entertain a motion for a stay pending review.
-A motion for stay pending review must be accompanied by a copy of the agency decision on the merits and a copy of any agency order on the motion for a stay pending review. - (b) Length of Motion, Response, and Reply; Copies; Brief. - (1) A motion or a response to a motion for a stay pending review may not exceed 20 pages.
-A reply may not exceed 10 pages. - (2) An original and four copies of a motion, response, or reply must be filed. - (3) A separate brief supporting a motion, response, or reply is not permitted. - (c) Notice and Service When Requesting Immediate Action; Facsimile. - A party moving for a stay pending review who requests immediate action by the court must - before filing - notify all parties that a motion will be filed and must utilize an expedited method of service. - (2) If a motion for stay pending review is sent to the court by facsimile transmission, a certificate of interest must be included and opposing counsel must be served in the same manner.
-The filing must state the name, address, and, if applicable, the facsimile numbers of the persons served. - (d) Statement.
+A motion for stay pending review must be accompanied by a copy of the agency decision on the merits and a copy of any agency order on the motion for a stay pending review.

+(b) Length of Motion, Response, and Reply; Copies; Brief.

+- (1) A motion or a response to a motion for a stay pending review may not exceed 5,200 words if produced using a computer or 20 pages if handwritten or typewritten.
+A reply may not exceed 2,600 words if produced using a computer or 10 pages if handwritten or typewritten. - (2) No paper copies are required if the motion is filed by counsel through CM/ECF.
+If the motion is filed by a pro se party, then one paper copy must be filed. - (3) A separate brief supporting a motion, response, or reply is not permitted. - (4) For information on filing a motion along with a petition or appeal under this rule, see the information in Federal Circuit Rule 25 and instructions in the User's Guide on the court's website (www.cafc.uscourts.gov) for how to file a case-initiating document through CM/ECF.

+(c) Notice and Service When Requesting Immediate Action; Facsimile or Email.

+- (1) A party moving for a stay pending review who requests immediate action by the court must before filing notify all parties that a motion will be filed and must utilize an expedited method of service. - (2) If a motion for stay pending review is sent to the court by facsimile or email transmission, which is only permitted under Federal Circuit Rule 25 for pro se parties who cannot file electronically through CM/ECF, a certificate of interest must be included and opposing counsel must be served in the same manner.
+The filing must state the name, address, and, if applicable, the facsimile numbers of the persons served.

+(d) Statement.

 If an initial motion for a stay pending review was not made in the agency under Federal Rule of Appellate Procedure 18(a), movant must include in its motion in this court a statement explaining why it was not practicable to do so.
 If an initial motion for a stay pending review was made in the agency under Federal Rule of Appellate Procedure 18(a) and remains pending, the movant must include in its motion in this court a statement specifically identifying when it filed the motion in the agency and why it is not practicable to await a ruling by the agency.

 FORM REQUIREMENTS.

 See Federal Rule of Appellate Procedure 27(d) for form requirements concerning motions.

 CERTIFICATE OF INTEREST.

 The form for the certificate of interest is found in Form 9.

 AGENCY.

 The term agency in these rules includes a board, commission, bureau, or arbitrator.